PetrKryslUCSD/Targe2.jl/README.md

 start if it is in the `Path`.
 The `.vtu` file will be written irrespectively.
 Its name will be `"rectangle-uniform.vtu"` in this case.

-The key is to realize that each subregion needs to be circumscribed with edges that are traversed counterclockwise while keeping the subregion to the left.
-Each line segment (`curve 1 line ...`) has an orientation given by the order in which its endpoints are listed.
+The key to the input of the definition of the region for the triangulation is to realize that each subregion needs to be circumscribed with curves that are traversed counterclockwise while keeping the subregion to the left.
+Each line segment (`curve 1 line ...` and so on) has an orientation given by the order in which its endpoints are listed.
 For instance, curve 1 is a line segment from the XY coordinates `(0, -1)` to the coordinates `(4, -1)`.

 Since all line curves are given so that they are traversed counterclockwise in their positive sense, the boundary consists of the list of the curves with